Flexible Pavement: Layers, Components, and Advantages

 Flexible pavements or roads are areas of asphalt that “bend” or “deflect” due to traffic loads, making them less susceptible to damage and requiring fewer repairs over time.
-A flexible pavement structure is composed of several layers of different materials which together enable the road to accommodate this flexing.
+A flexible pavement structure is composed of several layers of different materials, which together enable the road to accommodate this flexing.

 In this guide, we’ll discuss: